MMMakena/DataMining_GroupProject_Group2/README.md

 # DataMining_GroupProject_Group2
 Apply the full data pipeline from ETL → Data Mining → Insights &amp; Storytelling to a chosen dataset or the previously cleaned data.
 Use mining techniques to uncover patterns, trends, and insights that can  inform decision-making.

 # TEAM MEMBERS & Contributions
 - Mitchel_413 - Responsible for the Data Mining
 - Queen_897 - Responsible for Data Cleaning and Enrichment.
-- Claire_470
+- Claire_470 - Responsible for Insight dashboard and Presentation deck.
 - Kyra_619
 - Esther_399 -  Responsible for EDA & dashboard visualizations.
 - Julie_996 -  Responsible for EDA & dashboard visualizations.